- Melatonin side effects are typically rare and mild but can include daytime sleepiness, headache, nausea, and dizziness.

-In the last two decades, melatonin usage has increased modestly but consistently among adults in the United States.
+Melatonin supplements are widely available and commonly used as a sleep aid.
+In the last two decades, melatonin usage has increased consistently among adults in the United States.
 As with any supplement or medication, safety is a top priority.
-Before taking melatonin, it is important to understand the possible adverse reactions and potential interactions with other drugs
+Before taking melatonin, it is important to understand the possible side effects and potential interactions with other drugs.

 Much of the research has focused on the effects of taking melatonin for only a short period of time.
-Higher quality research is still needed, but the available evidence suggests that melatonin is generally safe for short-term use of up to three months.
+Further research is needed, but the available evidence suggests that melatonin is generally safe for adults when used for up to three months.

 - Increased nighttime urination or bedwetting

 The long-term effects of melatonin in children are less clear.
-Some researchers have concerns that melatonin could disrupt normal hormone levels and interfere with puberty.
-But studies monitoring melatonin use for up to four years have not found a significant risk for kids.
+Some researchers have concerns that melatonin could disrupt normal hormone levels and interfere with puberty, though further research is needed.

-Parents and caregivers should keep in mind that while melatonin may help with certain sleep disorders, medical professionals do not recommend melatonin as a general sleep aid for children or adolescents.
+Parents and caregivers should consult with their child’s pediatrician to better understand the potential risks of melatonin supplements.
+While melatonin may help with certain sleep disorders, medical professionals do not recommend melatonin as a general sleep aid for children or adolescents.

 There is evidence that melatonin can be helpful for children experiencing insomnia or a delayed circadian rhythm.
 But parents and caregivers should avoid using melatonin to induce sleep in otherwise healthy kids or teenagers.
-Experts suggest starting with lifestyle and behavioral changes prior to trying melatonin or medications.
+Experts suggest starting with lifestyle and behavioral changes prior to trying melatonin.

 Is Melatonin Safe?

-Melatonin is generally considered to be safe for short-term use, but there may be safety concerns for people with certain pre-existing conditions or those taking specific medications.
+Melatonin is generally considered to be safe for short-term use in adults, but there may be safety concerns for people with certain preexisting conditions or those taking specific medications.

 Melatonin is not right for everyone, and certain people should be cautious and speak with a doctor before taking melatonin supplements.